dhuss42/ft_printf/README.md

 My ft_printf() function supports several format specifiers, including:

-%c for characters
+`%c` for characters
-%s for strings
+`%s` for strings
-%p for pointers (in hexadecimal format)
+`%p` for pointers (in hexadecimal format)
-%d and %i for integers
+`%d` and `%i` for integers
-%u for unsigned integers
+`%u` for unsigned integers
-%x and %X for hexadecimal numbers (lowercase and uppercase)
+`%x` and `%X` for hexadecimal numbers (lowercase and uppercase)
-%% to print a percent sign
+`%%` to print a percent sign

 ## 2. Varadic functions

 Variadic functions can accept a variable number of arguments.
 While the first arguments are fixed, the remaining arguments can vary in number and type.

-To handle these variable arguments, the <stdarg.h> library provides macros and the va_list type.
+To handle these variable arguments, the `<stdarg.h>` library provides macros and the va_list type.

-Use the va_list type to declare a variable that will store the information needed to retrieve the additional arguments.
+Use the `va_list` type to declare a variable that will store the information needed to retrieve the additional arguments.

-This macro initializes the va_list to start retrieving arguments from the variable arguments section.
+`va_start(list, last_fixed_arg)` initializes the va_list to start retrieving arguments from the variable arguments section.
 The second argument must be the last fixed parameter in your function’s signature.

-This macro retrieves the next argument from the va_list.
+`va_arg(list, type)` retrieves the next argument from the va_list.
 It must be called repeatedly to access each argument.

-Once all arguments have been processed, you must call va_end() to clean up the va_list.
+Once all arguments have been processed, you must call `va_end(list)` to clean up the va_list.
 This ensures any resources used by va_list are properly released.

 ## 3. Logic